Emblem of Keralam: Changes in Emblem

 Kerala Government has made changes in its official emblem.
 The changes, as per the recommendation of a committee that looked into the issue, were made to make the state emblem in tune with the national emblem as the Government of India uses the phrase 'Satyameva Jayate' below the four lions standing back-to-back, an official release said.

 In the former version, 'Satyameva Jayate' was written below the two saluting elephants, after the words 'Government of Kerala'.
 Apart from this, the committee has also suggested increasing the size of the fonts for writing Government of Kerala in both Malayalam and English.

 In an order issued on 3 January 2011, the general administration department shifted the national motto from the base of the emblem to the base of the national emblem on top in accordance with the National Emblem.
 The order was based on the recommendation of the Official Language (Legislative) Commission.
 Though the Commission also suggested keeping only the Malayalam version 'Kerala Sarkar', it was not accepted based on the fact that the emblem is also used for the official communication with Centre and various state governments.

 The government had asked all departments to incorporate the changes when they use the symbol in future, the release said.
 However, many departments are still using the old logo despite the circular issued to all department heads and others.

 History

-Ancient Kerala
+Ancient Keralam

 The earliest references of a national emblem in Kerala can be traced to times of Imperial Cheras who ruled much of the modern Kerala until 1102 AD.

-Medieval Kerala
+Medieval Keralam

 Much of the medieval period started after partition of Chera Empire by last Chera Emperor, Cheraman Perumal in 1102 AD, forming a numerous small feudal states and larger kingdoms like Kochi, Zamorin, Venad etc.